Croatia Digital Nomad Visa: requirements & how to apply 2026

 How to apply

-You can apply at a Croatian embassy/consulate before you travel, or in Croatia at a police administration office, and part of the process is handled online.
-You’ll submit proof of remote work, the income evidence above, health insurance and accommodation, plus a background check.
-There are state fees: applying in Croatia runs roughly €46 for granting the stay plus about €32–42 for the biometric residence card (a small administrative fee applies on top); applying at a consulate is a little higher, and a separate visa D (~€93) may be needed just to enter.
-Amounts are re-set periodically — confirm the current figures on mup.gov.hr before you pay.
-Importantly, time spent on the nomad stay does not count toward the five years needed for permanent residence.
+You can apply at a Croatian embassy/consulate before you travel, or in Croatia at a police administration office, and much of it now runs through the official online portal at digitalnomadscroatia.mup.hr.
+You submit the documents above, and processing typically takes two to three months, so start well ahead of any planned move.
+There are state fees: applying in Croatia comes to about €46.45 for granting the stay, €9.29 in administrative costs and €31.85 for the biometric residence card - roughly €88 in total; applying at a consulate is a little higher (around €55.74), and a separate visa D (about €93) may be needed just to enter.
+Amounts are re-set periodically - confirm the current figures on mup.gov.hr before you pay.
+Once approved, you register your Croatian address and collect a biometric residence card, and you’re assigned an OIB (personal identification number) - the number you need for almost anything official, from a phone contract to a bank account or a lease.
+Importantly, time spent on the nomad stay doesn’t count toward the five years needed for permanent residence.

 Before you go